cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keys/_index.md

 ## acra-keys

-`acra-keys` is a command-line utility used for different keys operations especially for `v2` keystore.
+`acra-keys` is a command-line utility used for different keys operations for `v1`/`v2` keystores.

 Each functionality is implemented as a separate subcommand:

 * [`list`](/acra/configuring-maintaining/general-configuration/acra-keys/list/) - lists available keys in the keystore;